peasantbird/tp/docs/UserGuide.md

 Precise outputs when the command fails:
 ```
 Invalid command format!
 sprio: Sets a priority level for the seller, identified by index in the displayed seller list.
-INDEX must be a positive integer, while PRIORITY can be either 'high', 'medium', or 'low'.
+INDEX must be a positive integer, while PRIORITY can be either 'high', 'medium', 'low', or 'nil'.
 Parameters: INDEX PRIORITY
 ```
 ```